dfinity/portal/docs/developer-docs/setup/deploy-mainnet.md

 If you are only deploying projects in a local development environment, see the [local development](./deploy-locally.md) scenario.

-To get started, let’s build and deploy a simple Hello dapp that has just one function—called `greet`.
+To get started, let’s build and deploy a simple 'Hello, world!' dapp that has just one function—called `greet`.
 The `greet` function accepts one text argument and returns the result with a greeting similar to **Hello, everyone!** in a terminal if you run the dapp using the command-line or in an HTML page if you access the dapp in a browser.

 ## Prerequisites